ManelCoutinho/CellExplorer/LMUNeuroscope.md

 You can adjust the spectrogram using the lower part of this section by chaning the window width (should be lower than the current displayed window duration), defining the overlap and the frequency range (max frequency should be lower than half of the sampling rate).
 You can also change the selected channel by hand or decouple it from the current window, allowing you to visualize the spectrogram for the full session (might take a while to calculate).

-In addition to the usual zoom, pan and move mouse iteraction, the _Right Click_ highlights a frequency, while the _Left Click_ can select a specific time in the decouple view.
+_Default Mouse Interactions_ like the usual zoom, pan and move are available
+_Right Click_ highlights a frequency (which will also be highlighted in the [Channel Spectrogram](#channel-spectrogram) if open), and changes the selected frequency if the [Ecog Grid](#ecog-grid) is in ```spectrogram``` mode
+_Left Click_ can select a specific time in the decouple view, which also changes the timestep being sampled if the [Ecog Grid](#ecog-grid) is in ```raw``` mode or the window to calculate the spectrograms for both the [Channel Spectrogram](#channel-spectrogram) and the [Ecog Grid](#ecog-grid) (in ```spectrogram``` mode).

 ### ECoG Grid
 **Description**:
-Shows a grid of the current sample color coded in a new window for ECoG visualizations.
-Groups and size are infered from the .xml file.
+Opens a new window and plots color coded data in a grid according to the groups specified in the .xml file.
+The user can choose between plotting one sample of the traces at a certain point (```raw``` mode) or the channel spectrogram at a specfic frequency (```spectrogram``` mode) - the settings for the spectrogram are in the same menu described previously.
 It also enables the user to export a video of the ecog grid evolution across a desired interval.
+The limits for the interval to be exported are shown in three different places:
+- Session Epochs Plot: the second last section in the General tab of the left side bar will show 2 green bars corresponding to the beggining and end of the interval;
+- Improved Spectrogram: when in decouple mode, two lines vertical indicating the start and end of the interval will be shown;
+- Ephys Traces Plot: the lines will also be shown on the main plot (if the current window allows to see them).

+> **⚠ Warning:**
+> Every group must have the same number of channels.

 **Location**:
 Menu Bar &rarr; Settings Option &rarr; Show ECoG Grid

 **Interaction**:
+_Left Mouse Click_ selects the corresponding channel and highlights both in this plot and the main ephys traces plot.
+This will also change the channel selected for the [Improved Spectrogram](#improved-spectrogram).
-You can change the sample being represented by left clicking on the ephys traces. _Right Mouse Click_ on the grid selects the corresponding channel to hightlight (might influence other spectrograms).
+The sample being plotted can be changed by left clicking on the ephys traces, while the frequency by right clicking on either of the explained spectrograms (or entering an approximate number in the appropriate box).
-You can use the options to set a fixed scale for the ECoG grid and export a video of a defined interval with the desired frame rate, sample step,...
+You can use the options to set a fixed scale for the ECoG grid, choose between the two modes, export a video of a defined interval with the desired frame rate, sample step (or refresh rate),...

+> **⚠ Warning:**
+> The frequency entered in the input area won't be the exact since the spectrogram doesn't sample every frequency point between the specified limits.
+For the exact frequency being chosen, select them with your mouse in of the ways described above.

 ### Clustering